Battle of Longewala: Battle

-During the night of the 4th, Dharam Veer's platoon, while on a patrol, detected noises across the border that suggested a large number of armoured vehicles approaching.
+During the night of the 4th, Dharamvir's platoon, while on a patrol, detected noises across the border that suggested a large number of armoured vehicles approaching.
 These were soon confirmed by reports—from the Army's air observation post aircraft flown by Major Atma Singh—in the area of a 20 km armoured column on the track leading to the post advancing in the general direction of the Longewala post.
-Directing Dharam Veer Bhakri's patrol to trail the advancing armoured column, Chandpuri contacted battalion headquarters, requesting urgent reinforcements and armour and artillery support.
+Directing Dharamvir Bhakhri's patrol to trail the advancing armoured column, Chandpuri contacted battalion headquarters, requesting urgent reinforcements and armour and artillery support.
 Battalion headquarters gave him the choice of staying put and containing the attack as much as possible, or carrying out a tactical retreat to Ramgarh, as reinforcements would not be available that night.
 Despite his command having all the transportation to retreat back on time, he chose to stay and fight back the advancing enemy.

 The Pakistani forces began their attack at 12:30 am.
 As the offensive approached the lone outpost, Pakistani artillery opened up across the border with medium artillery, killing five of the ten camels from the BSF detachment.
 As the column of 45 tanks neared the post, Indian defences, lacking the time to lay a prepared minefield, laid a hasty anti-tank minefield as the enemy advanced, one infantryman being killed in the process.
 The Indian infantry held their fire until the leading Pakistani tanks had approached to within 15–30 m before firing their PIATs.
 They accounted for the first two tanks on the track with their Jonga-mounted 106 mm M40 recoilless rifle, with one of its crew being killed during the engagement.
 This weapon proved quite effective because it was able to engage the thinner top armour of the Pakistani tanks from its elevated position, firing at often stationary, bogged-down vehicles.